ratikapoor/ratikapoor.github.io/_posts/2020-05-28-Evolutionary-Strategies.md

     return child_agent
   ```
  Below is the main snippet that calls all the function to run through the generations.
-You can check [ga!](https://github.com/ratikapoor/evolutionary.git) to see the full code.
+You can [click here!](https://github.com/ratikapoor/evolutionary.git) to see the full code.

  ```python
  game_actions = 2 #2 actions possible: left or right